 Nepal is home to a surreal variation of religious and ethnic communities that celebrate hundreds of festivals throughout the year.
-However, Hinduism is the most prominent religion in the country and the majority of the population are Hindu adherents.
+However, Hinduism is the most prominent religion in the country, and the majority of the population are Hindu adherents.
 As such, Dashain is the biggest Hindu festival in Nepal and is celebrated with great zest and devotion.
-Dashain falls in between the end of September and mid-October and is celebrated for 15 days.
-Out of these 15 days, Ghatasthapana, Phoolpati, Mahaastami, Mahanawami, Vijaya Dashami, and Kojagrata Purnima are the key festive days.
+Dashain falls between the end of September and mid-October and is celebrated for 15 days.
+Out of the last 15 days, Ghatasthapana, Phoolpati, Mahaastami, Mahanawami, Vijaya Dashami, and Kojagrata Purnima are the key festive days.

 Not just the rituals, but Nepal has different traditions that mark the festival.
-In the hilly regions, festivals, a huge 14-16 feet tall bamboo swing, called “linge ping” is set up a week before the start of Dashain.
-Similarly, beautiful sculptures are constructed and worshipped throughout ten days in the Terai regions with fairy light decorations everywhere around the temples.
-The festival is also a family and community reunion for the people to celebrate the festival.
+In the hilly regions, during festivals, a huge 14-foot-tall bamboo swing, called “linge ping” is set up a week before the start of Dashain.
+Similarly, beautiful sculptures are constructed and worshipped throughout ten days in the Terai regions, with fairy light decorations everywhere around the temples.
+The festival is also a family and community reunion for the people to celebrate.
 Since the festival offers a significant number of holidays, people spread across Nepal and abroad return to their homes to be together with their family

 After Ghatasthapana, the seventh day is known as “Phoolpati” or “Saptami”.
 It is inspired by the ritual of collecting nine types of flowers and a banana leaf for religious rituals.
-Adding to which, Phoolpati is also inaugurated with a parade day where the National Nepal army and police troops display parades nearby the historic places like Hanuman Dhoka Durbar and Tudhikhel Ground.
+Adding to that, Phoolpati is also inaugurated with a parade day where the National Nepal Army and police troops display parades near the historic places like Hanuman Dhoka Durbar and Tudhikhel Ground.

-“Mahanawami”, the ninth day of the festival marks the end of sacrifices.
-The worships are held high as it is the day before “Vijaya Dashami”.
-However, it is also the official day for when the Taleju Bhawani temple of Kathmandu is visited by thousands of devotees as it is made accessible to the public only once a year on this day.
+“Mahanawami,” the ninth day of the festival, marks the end of sacrifices.
+The worships are held as high as they are the day before “Vijaya Dashami.”.
+However, it is also the official day for when the Taleju Bhawani temple of Kathmandu is visited by thousands of devotees, as it is made accessible to the public only once a year on this day.

 “Vijaya Dashami” is celebrated as the tenth day and the end of worship days.
 On this day, youngsters receive tika and blessings from their elders.
 Some ethnic communities in Terai burn huge dummies of Ravana to celebrate this day as the victory of Lord Rama over the evil King Ravana.
 As the main day of the Dashain festival comes to an end, people all over the country celebrate with feasts and joyous celebrations.